 Many of us make a pot of rice for a meal, and think, “Oh, I’ll make just the right amount for this dinner.”
 I’d like to make a case for intentional leftover rice.

 A large pot of rice has so many potential uses all week long, you’ll be glad to have it on hand.

 There are a lot of rice varieties to choose from: white rice, brown rice, basmati, jasmine, even wild rice (which is actually a grass, but let’s not nitpick).
 Most well-stocked supermarkets carry quite a range of choices.

 For your big pot of rice, pick a type that you like best.
 The good news is that week to week you can keep changing up the type of rice you cook—Brown basmati this week!
 Long grain white the next!—so that your dishes take on slightly different personalities and flavors.

 Ways to Make Rice

 Make your rice using whatever method you prefer.
-Here are two good ones!
+Here are a few good ones!

 How to Store the Rice

 If you are making rice with the intention of storing it for future use, it’s a good move to cool it down quickly, so it doesn’t get clumpy, sticky and too soft sitting in a pot.